 “Warning!
 Your computer may be infected!!!”
-Ever see messages like this on your computer?
+Ever seen messages like this on your computer?
 The likely best course of action: Ignore it.

 Scareware is a type of ad or message that scares you into buying or downloading unnecessary (possibly malicious) software—which itself can also be termed scareware.
-It uses a method that aims to make you feel shock and panic, and is a form of social engineering.
+It uses a method that aims to make you feel shocked and panicked and is a form of social engineering.

 At its most harmful, scareware puts you at risk of credit card fraud and identity theft; cybercriminals can even hold the contents of your hard drive hostage until you pay a ransom.
 The software used in this case is known as ransomware.
 While scareware can be used to deliver ransomware, the goals of scareware and ransomware differ.
 Scareware aims to provide useless, fake tools that install malicious software.
 Ransomware holds a user’s data hostage in exchange for a payout.